Search results

 7. Run the React sample with Core sample, use the following command dotnet run in visual Studio Code.

-NOTE: If you are facing issues with the validity of the ASP.NET Core developer certificate, you can try the following commands to resolve it: dotnet dev-certs https --clean, dotnet dev-certs https and dotnet dev-certs https --trust.
+NOTE: If you encounter any issues with the validity of the ASP.NET Core developer certificate, you can try resolving it by using the following commands: dotnet dev-certs https --clean, dotnet dev-certs https and dotnet dev-certs https --trust.